• Know the Risks

 Steer Clear of Impaired Drivers

-Most of those killed in alcohol/drug-related crashes involving teen drivers are the young drivers themselves and their passengers
+Most of those killed in alcohol-related crashes involving teen drivers are the young drivers themselves and their passengers.1

 The problem of driving under the influence:

-• Drivers are less likely to use seat belts when they have been drinking3.
+• Drivers are less likely to use seat belts when they have been drinking.2

-• In 2016, 16.5% of students nationwide had ridden one or more times in a car or other vehicle driven by someone who had been drinking alcohol in the past 30 days2.
+• In 2021, 14.1% of students nationwide had ridden one or more times in a car or other vehicle driven by someone who had been drinking alcohol in the past 30 days.3

-• Zero tolerance law makes it illegal per se (in and of itself) for persons under the age of 21 to drive with any measurable amount of alcohol in their blood3.
+• Zero tolerance law makes it illegal per se (in and of itself) for persons under the age of 21 to drive with any measurable amount of alcohol in their blood.4

 Know the Consequences:

-• Violators of underage drinking laws often face a trip to jail, the loss of their driver’s license, and dozens of other unanticipated expenses including attorney fees, court costs, and other fines3.
+• Violators of underage drinking laws often face a trip to jail, the loss of their driver’s license, and dozens of other unanticipated expenses including attorney fees, court costs, and other fines.4

-• A DUI conviction follows a teen, so there is the added embarrassment, humiliation, and potential loss and consequence related to academic eligibility, college acceptance, scholarship awards, and more3.
+• A DUI conviction follows a teen, so there is the added embarrassment, humiliation, and potential loss and consequence related to academic eligibility, college acceptance, scholarship awards, and more.4

-• Increased efforts by local law enforcement make the chances of getting caught even greater3.
+• Increased efforts by local law enforcement make the chances of getting caught even greater.

-• The Texas Department of Transportation conducted a study which found that a first time offender could expect to pay between $5,000 and $24,000 for DWI arrest and conviction.
+• The Texas Department of Transportation conducted a study that found that a first-time offender could expect to pay between $5,000 and $24,000 for DWI arrest and conviction.5

 What to do about driving under the influence of alcohol: